Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Yoga poses to relieve hamstring tension

-Uttanasana is an integral part of Sun Salutations and vinyasa flows, but it’s also an excellent stand-alone pose for stretching the hamstring.
+Uttanasana is an integral part of Surya Namaskar A (Sun Salutations) and vinyasa flows, but it’s also an excellent stand-alone pose for stretching the hamstring.

 - Begin in Tadasana (Mountain Pose) with your hands on your hips.